infinum/dotnet-handbook/Serverless/Azure Functions/About Azure Functions.md

 * Consumption plan - Functions scale automatically and billing is calculated only for the used resources.
 This means that the functions have a cold start (you can read more about its implications in our [Serverless computing chapter](../serverless-computing)).
 A single-function app in this plan scales out to a maximum of 200 instances, while a single instance can process more than one message/request at a time, except for time-triggered functions which are always singletons.
 * Premium plan - Automatically scale using pre-warmed workers which run applications with no delay after being idle.
 Functions run on more powerful instances and connect to virtual networks.
 No cold start.
-* Dedicated (App Service) plan. - Run functions within an App Service plan at regular App Service plan rates.
+* Dedicated (App Service) plan - Run functions within an App Service plan at regular App Service plan rates.
 This plan is suitable for long-running scenarios such as Durable Functions, or where predictable costs are needed.

 Regardless of our scaling options, sometimes our requirements might lead us in the other direction.
 For example, if we needed queue messages to be processed by a function one at a time then we need to configure the function app to scale out to a single instance.
 In that case, the function's concurrency should be limited too.
 That is done by setting `batchSize` to 1 in the `host.json`.
 Learn more [here](https://docs.microsoft.com/en-us/azure/azure-functions/functions-bindings-storage-queue-trigger?tabs=csharp#concurrency) and [here](https://docs.microsoft.com/en-us/azure/azure-functions/functions-concurrency).